audioburst-labs/AudioburstPlayer-Android/README.md

 Parameters description:
 - applicationKey - String - application key obtained from [Audioburst Publishers](https://publishers.audioburst.com/),
 - action - Action enum - one of the types of playlists currently supported by the library,
-- actionValue - String - id of playlist that you would like to play,
 - mode - Mode enum - mode in which you would like player to appear (Button or Banner),
 - theme - Theme enum - theme of the players (Dark or Light),
 - accentColor - String - color of accents in players.
 It needs to be a hex value that starts with `#` character,
 - autoPlay - Boolean - whether player should start playing automatically after initialization or not.

+Possible `action` values:
+- AudioburstPlaylist(id: String)
+- UserGeneratedPlaylist(id: String)
+- PersonalPlaylist(id: String)
+- SourcePlaylist(id: String)
+- AccountPlaylist(id: String)
+- Voice(byteArray: ByteArray)

+Most of the options above accepts String `id` as a parameter. `Voice` playlist is a special type that accepts byte array from PCM file that should contain a voice saying what user would like to listen about.

 ### Step 3.
 Add `MiniPlayer` to your layout hierarchy
 ```xml